aiurovet/xnx/README.md

 required arguments.
 And in order to resize properly, the input file\'s width and height had to be adjusted accordingly.
 However, the application is not really bound to that particular task and can be used for different purposes.
-Generally, it doesn\'t care about specific placeholders and is capable of expanding anything.
+Generally, it doesn\'t care about specific placeholders and is capable of replacing anything.
 Thus, another use case could be to produce multiple configuration files from a single source template.